 For numerous guitarists, Johnny Smith is the personification of the "cool jazz" scene.
 His downplayed virtuosity, cool-toned guitar sound, and highly individualistic recordings like the experimental "Flower Drum Song" (which blended a cello along with a jazz music trio) and The New Johnny Smith Quartet furthered this perception.
-Taken in the completeness of his work these unheard of settings show Johnny to be a diverse artist that merely resists classification within the rigid structures of jazz music.
+Taken in the completeness of his work, these unheard of settings show Johnny to be a diverse artist who resists classification within the rigid structures of jazz music.

 To listen to Johnny Smith tell it, he doesn't belong in the annals of jazz guitar.
-Be that as it may, this self-effacing master is one of the most appreciated jazz guitarists in the genre.
-Simply ask modern day jazz music guitar virtuosos John Scofield, Larry Carlton, John McLaughlin, George Benson, Larry Coryell, Jimmy Bruno, or Pat Martino.
-These players and lots of others hold Johnny Smith up as a legendary role model in jazz guitar, yet the maestro himself isn't so certain.
-He keeps the "jazz music guitar player label" for pickers like Joe Pass, Wes Montgomery, and Tal Farlow and considers his own guitar playing to be something eclectic and divergent.
-The semantics battles notwithstanding, the name Johnny Smith is synonymous along with guitar excellence.
-For years, he has actually been revered by legions of wise musicians for his precision methodology, progressive harmonic feeling, and the sheer elegance of his guitar tone.
+Be that as it may, this self-effacing master is one of the most revered jazz guitarists in the genre.
+Simply ask modern day jazz guitar virtuosos John Scofield, Larry Carlton, John McLaughlin, George Benson, Larry Coryell, Jimmy Bruno, or Pat Martino.
+These players and lots of others hold Johnny Smith as a legendary role model in jazz guitar, yet the maestro himself isn't so certain.
+He keeps the "jazz music guitar player label" for players like Joe Pass, Wes Montgomery, and Tal Farlow and considers his own guitar playing to be something eclectic and divergent.
+The semantics battles notwithstanding, the name Johnny Smith is synonymous with jazz guitar excellence.
+For years, he has been revered by legions of serious guitarists for his precision technique, progressive harmonic feeling, and the sheer elegance of his guitar tone!

-The eclectic Johnny Smith methodology is based on the colorful mosaic of his diverse music passions.
-He has actually cited Spanish classical guitar player Andres Segovia and French Gypsy jazz guitar innovator Django Reinhardt as his main guitar heroes.
-A self-taught artist, Johnny Smith developed his powerful technique as a youth playing along with The Chesterfield Supper Club Band on the radio.
-An aspect in his background is the very early hillbilly country music he learned to play as a member of The Fenton Brothers-- his first professional band in 1939.
+The eclectic Johnny Smith approach is based on the colorful mixture of his diverse musical passions.
+He has regularly cited Spanish classical guitar maestro Andres Segovia and French Gypsy jazz guitar innovator Django Reinhardt as his main guitar influences.
+A self-taught guitarist, Johnny Smith developed his powerful technique as a youth playing along with The Chesterfield Supper Club Band on the radio.
+An important aspect in his background is the very early hillbilly country music he learned to play as a member of The Fenton Brothers -- his first professional band in 1939.

 Johnny Smith is one of the original virtuosos of the electric guitar.
 From the sweeping three octave runs of "Moonlight in Vermont," "Tea for Two," and "Easy Living," to the super quick articulate solos that differentiate "Tabu," "Jaguar," "I'll Remember April," "Un Poco Loco," "Samba," "'S Wonderful," "Tickle Toe," "Three Little Words," and "Time After Time," Johnny Smith's intricate yet listenable single note jazz guitar improvised solos are the stuff of legend in the history of guitar lore - jazz or otherwise.

-Exacting precision and technique expertise have long been hallmarks of the Johnny Smith jazz guitar methodology, nevertheless these factors have actually constantly been held in check by his sense of taste and clearness.
-Jazz guitar virtuoso Barney Kessel once summed it up nicely along with the now famous observation: "No one in the world plays the guitar better than Johnny Smith.".
+Exacting precision and technique expertise have long been hallmarks of the Johnny Smith jazz guitar methodology, nevertheless these factors have been constantly held in check by his sense of taste and clarity.
+Jazz guitar virtuoso Barney Kessel once summed it up nicely along with his now famous observation: "No one in the world plays jazz guitar better than Johnny Smith".

 Johnny Smith is one of the most distinctive jazz guitar chord melody players in any kind of genre.
-Envision the jazz chord voicings of pianists Art Tatum and George Shearing combined with the impressionistic harmonic colors of Claude Debussy, performed and understood on an electric guitar, and you have an inkling of how Johnny Smith improved the guitar as an instrument.
+Envision the jazz chord voicings of pianists Art Tatum and George Shearing combined with the impressionistic harmonic colors of Claude Debussy, performed and understood on an electric guitar and you have an inkling of how Johnny Smith improved the status of the guitar as a chordal instrument.

-In retrospect, an incongruous Royal Roost record like "The Man With The Blue Guitar" appears an obvious expression of Johnny Smith's broader musical pallet.
-This 1962 recording discovered him in a solo guitar context for an entire album creating his plectrum magical sounds along with an assorted set of standards, classical, and folk pieces.
-Here his gorgeous tone, touch, and technique on the instrument are directed at well-liked Broadway show tunes by Rodgers and Hart, George Gershwin, and others, modern-day works by Debussy, Scriabin, and Ravel, and unique arrangements of older folk tunes like "Shenandoah" and "Black is the Color Of My True Love's Hair."
-Further proof of Johnny Smith's eclectic nature was flaunted on his "Phase 2" album (Verve Records) of the sixties.
-This "jazz" record album featured the maestro's take on often neglected pop tunes like "Exodus," "Don't Sleep in the Subway Darling," "This Guy's In Love With You," "Sunny," and The Doors' "Light My Fire".
+In retrospect, an incongruous Royal Roost record like "The Man With The Blue Guitar" appears an obvious example of Johnny Smith's broader musical pallet.
+This 1962 recording featured him in a solo guitar context for an entire album creating his plectrum magical sounds along with an assorted set of standards, classical, and folk pieces.
+Here his gorgeous tone, touch, and technique on the instrument are directed at well known Broadway show tunes by Rodgers and Hart, George Gershwin and others, modern day works by Debussy, Scriabin, and Ravel, and unique arrangements of older folk tunes like "Shenandoah" and "Black Is The Color Of My True Love's Hair."
+Further proof of Johnny Smith's eclectic nature was displayed on his "Phase 2" album (Verve Records) of the 1960s.
+This "jazz" record album featured the maestro's take on often neglected pop tunes like "Exodus," "Don't Sleep In The Subway Darling," "This Guy's In Love With You," "Sunny," "Light My Fire" and "Yesterday".